Ciclo

 4. The Aetolian-Acarnanian Plain between Inner and External Frontier - 18 April 2024

-6. The Making of Aitolia Beyond the Ethnos Borders: Some Reflections on the Origins and Development of the Districts of Stratos and Lokris - 22 May 2024
+6. The Making of Aitolia beyond the Ethnos Borders: Some Reflections Revolving around the tele of Stratos and Lokris - 22 May 2024

 7. Internal and External Borders in Epirus - 6 June 2024